AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 >
 >* Projects with more than 50 expanded visualizations can't be shared with people who don't have access to Adobe Analytics.
 >
->* Users you share with can view any filters that were applied to the project during [curation](curate.md).
+>* Users you share the project with can view any filters that were applied to the project during [curation](curate.md).
 >
 >* Users you share with can change the project date range.
 The date range you set for the project is shown by default.
 >